 The blend of snow-flecks--

-the snow as a tardy revenge to the summer obstreperous grass.
+snow as a tardy revenge to the obstreperous grass of summer.

 The whirl of snow-flecks--